 Festival season is finally here field-lovers!

-And if you're lucky enough to be heading to Glastonbury next week, follow our top tips on how to stand out, stay comfy and pack light.
+And if you're lucky enough to be heading to a music festival this Summer, follow our top tips on how to stand out, stay comfy and pack light.

 Get ready to rock your most outrageous outfits, befriend complete strangers for the best night of your life, and dance until the sun comes up.